</>

 What CSS errors does this validator check for?

 Our CSS validator checks for syntax errors, invalid property names, incorrect property values, malformed selectors, missing semicolons, unclosed brackets, invalid at-rules, and more.
-We validate against the latest CSS specification.
+We validate against the latest CSS specification and flag both hard errors and best-practice warnings.

 Is this CSS validator free?